 It is essential to install good quality products offered by a reputed brand for the entire system, from the panels to the inverters to the mounting system.
 A failure of one component can adversely affect the performance of the entire system.

 The following things should be taken into consideration before installing a solar system at any place:

 While there is a lot of information on solar systems on the internet, you must always seek expert advice before installing a solar system.
 The expert will guide you regarding specific problems pertaining to your location, space, etc.

-Do have a word with the system providers and installers about their scope of work and terms and conditions of warranty, so as to avoid any last minute arguments.
+Do have a word with the system providers and installers about their scope of work and terms and conditions of the warranty, so as to avoid any last-minute arguments.

-You must ensure that you hire the most reliable installer you can find to avoid damages to your solar panels and other equippment. .
+You must ensure that you hire the most reliable installer you can find to avoid damages to your solar panels and other equipment.
 Do a background check of the installer’s history.
 If you are not satisfied, look for other installers in your town or city.

 It is expected of all of us to be cautious before making any type of investment, and a solar system, being a huge investment, must be made in the right direction.
 While many people may have negative preconceptions about investing in solar panels, we would like to argue that solar panels are worth it.
 However, you need to be aware of a number of factors, and this article has taken note of all such considerations.
 Go through this article thoroughly before making the choice of transitioning to a solar system for your home or office.